-You may not report to campus unless you are free of ALL symptoms potentially related to COVID-19 or have been evaluated and cleared through a Johns Hopkins call center.
+You may not report to campus unless you are free of ALL symptoms potentially related to COVID-19 or have been evaluated and cleared through the Johns Hopkins COVID-19 Call Center.

 You are required to stay at home while you are sick or experiencing any of the symptoms above unless otherwise directed.

-Those who may have had meaningful exposure to a COVID-19-positive person will be notified without being told the identity of the patient and advised to self-quarantine for a period determined by the time of the initial exposure.
+Those who may have had meaningful exposure to a COVID-19-positive person will be notified by email.